leoldding/HMM-POS-Tagging/README.md

 ## Runtime
 *tagger.py* completed its task in over 12 hours.
-*optimizedTagger.py* completes its task in just over a minute.
+*optimizedTagger.py* completed its task in just over a minute.
-*IMPORTANT TO GO BACK AND LOOK AT OLD CODE*